jhobbs/mathnotes/complex/regions-of-the-complex-plane.md

 A **domain** is an open connected set.
 Note that this is not the same as a domain of definition of a function.

+In the images below, a dashed line represents a boundary that is not included the in the set, while a solid line represents a boundary that is included in the set.

+Squiggly blue highlighter indicates the set goes on forever and the party never ends!

 ![Regions of the Complex Plane](regions.png)